Impact

 Risk and Exploitability

-The CVSS score of 8.2 indicates a high severity vulnerability.
-Exploitation requires network access to the dev server’s WebSocket and no authentication.
-Because the exploit path does not require special privileges or origin validation, any remote actor who can reach the WebSocket can read arbitrary files.
-The EPSS score is 2%, indicating a moderate likelihood of exploitation, and the vulnerability is not listed in CISA's KEV catalog, but the high CVSS reflects the potential impact and ease of exploitation.
+The CVSS score of 8.2 indicates high severity.
+Exploitation requires only the ability to reach the dev server’s WebSocket and does not require authentication or elevated privileges, as the server’s HTTP access controls are not applied to the WebSocket path.
+The EPSS score of 9% shows a moderate likelihood of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog, but the high CVSS and the ease of remote exploitation make it a significant risk.

 OpenCVE Enrichment